 But it doesn't matter.

-Doesn't matter because despite government tax gouging on oil industry revenue, you have pandering senators like Chuck Schumer who want to raise energy taxes even more, complaining that oil company profiteering is simply unconscionable.
+It doesn't matter because despite government tax gouging on oil industry revenue, you have pandering senators like Chuck Schumer who want to raise energy taxes even more, complaining that oil company profiteering is simply unconscionable.

-In fact, grab audio soundbite number eleven.
+In fact, grab audio soundbite number 11.

-There was a uh press conference on Capitol Hill yesterday, and this is what the panderer Chuck Schumer said.
+There was a press conference on Capitol Hill yesterday, and this is what the panderer Chuck Schumer said.

-We also have to re-examine whether having only a handful of giant oil companies can coexist with the needs of the American consumer and a rational energy policy in this country.
+We also have to reexamine whether having only a handful of giant oil companies can coexist with the needs of the American consumer and a rational energy policy in this country.

 I do not believe it does.